-In the year ended 31 December 2019, turnover from rents, concessions, advertising and other activities at Dublin and Cork airports accounted for approximately €116 million, representing approximately 12 per cent. of Group turnover.
-Property and other revenues represent 67 per cent. and 50 per cent. respectively of the two airports' other commercial revenues.
+In the year ended 31 December 2020, turnover from property, concessions and other activities at Dublin and Cork airports accounted for approximately €73 million (2019: €154 million), representing approximately 25 per cent.
+(2019: 16 per cent.) of Group turnover.

 In 2015, the Group transferred approximately 70 acres of land comprising of land adjacent to Dublin Airport to outside of the regulatory till, following consultation and agreement with CAR, thus essentially transferring this land and any future gains arising therefrom to the unregulated element of the Group's business.
 This land is being developed to incorporate extensive office space, hotel and conference facilities, car parking and retail space.
 In 2016, daa completed the initial building on these lands, known as "One DAC", which was completed to a Grade A, LEED Gold office accommodation standard and which has been fully let.
 In 2019, daa completed a second building, known as "Three DAC", and secured an anchor tenant for it.
-A third building, known as "Two DAC", is currently being constructed and is expected to be completed in 2020.
+A third building, known as "Two DAC", completed in January 2021 and is currently being marketed to secure an anchor tenant.